EdalScript/Drum-app/README.md

 # Drums kit app V1.0

-Emulates the sound of an acoustic drums on your keyboard.
+Emulates the sounds of an acoustic drums using your keyboard.